johnnymast/mysql_websocket_chat/CHANELOG.md

 This release will be more about helping developers with useful boiler plate functions.
 This will assist them to create a new project from this one quickly.

+ - Fixed a few typo's
+ - Updated the layout of the private messages.
+ - Added an indicator of who the user is typing to.
+The channel or a user.
+ - Made the text of the active user bold red in client list and chat area.
+ - Improved comments for JSDOC3
+ - Added JSDOC development dependence.
  - Added more instructions to README.md.
  - Renamed CHAT_SERVER_HOST to WEBSOCKET_SERVER_IP for clarity.
  - Renamed CHAT_SERVER_PORT to WEBSOCKET_SERVER_PORT for clarity.